 We are often seen at the heart of community events such as the Stathern Festival, Stathern Duathlon or helping to support local charities such as Dove Cottage Day Hospice and all pupils are encouraged to enter the Stathern Show.
-We look forward to embracing these events again in the coming year.
+We look forward to embracing these annual events.